alejandrochang/StudyGuideNotes/react.md

 # React

+### What is conditional rendering?
+Returning different jsx/content of component based on the state or props changing.

+### What is super?
+Super is a reference to the parents constructor function.
+That's why we call super on the constructor because the 'APP' Component or any component for that matter is initially referring to it's parent the React.Component.

+### What is state?
+State is a JS object that containsata relevant to a component.
+If we want to get a single component to update itself we're going to update its state.

 ### What are props?
 Props is a system for passing data from a parent component to a child component.
 The ultimate goal is customize or configure a child component.
 Either customize how the component looks or how the user interacts with it.